Hike to Wedding Cake Rock From Bundeena

 • Don’t climb over the fence to sit on the rock.
 Just don’t.

-• Stay well away from any cliff edges along the route, especially on windy days.
+• Stay well away from cliff edges along the route, especially on windy days.

-• Protect yourself against the sun as there are no trees that offer shade.
+• Protect yourself against the sun as there are no trees to offer shade.

 • Wear proper shoes for your own safety and comfort.